what?

 When we go back in time, we find a host of these sorts of spiritual practices from the Christian monastic communities, Celtic Christianity, and the many Christian mystics.
 We even look for common spiritual threads woven across other religious traditions that might inform our following of Christ more fully.
 Intrigued?
 Come experience it for yourself!

-For a week-by-week topic and reading guide, click here!
+For a week-by-week topic and reading guide for SOUL-1, that’s coming soon!